AndresGutierrezHurtado/sena-accessibility/NPM-DOCS.md

 ## ❓ FAQ

 **Can I use only some widget functions?**
 Yes.
-Use the `tools` prop to define them.
+Use the `tools` prop to define which ones.

 **Does it support keyboard navigation?**
 Yes.
-It is fully keyboard accessible.
+The widget is fully keyboard-accessible.

-**Are user settings saved?**
+**Are user preferences saved?**
 Yes.
-It uses `localStorage` to persist preferences.
+Settings are stored using `localStorage`.

 ---

 ## 🧪 Testing & Validation

--   ✅ Verify compatibility across all major browsers.
+-   ✅ Test across all major browsers.
--   ✅ Confirm screen reader and keyboard-only functionality.
+-   ✅ Confirm compatibility with screen readers and keyboard-only use.
--   ✅ Test that custom styles apply as expected.
+-   ✅ Ensure custom styles are applied correctly.

 ---